Conus hoaraui

 Conus hoaraui is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
-They are capable of stinging humans.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell can reach 29.2mm.
+The size of the shell can reach 29.2 mm.

 Distribution

 This marine species in the Indian Ocean off Réunion.